 As you can imagine, this children’s story from 1910 did not feature a subplot in which Mary works with a trained therapist.
 Despite this, Mary finds her own path to healing.
 How?
 The answer’s in the dirt.

-The Mental Health Benefits of Gardening
+What Are the Mental Health Benefits of Gardening?

 Mary’s ability to persevere, and that of several co-characters, begins when she discovers the eponymous secret garden and begins to tend it.